Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 - an empty web page (case with Microsoft Edge)
 - or an error HTTP 401 (case with Chrome)

-This behavior is expected as you are not authenticated.
-The client application will be authenticated, so it will be able to access the Web API.
+This behavior is expected as the browser is not authenticated.
+The client application will be authenticated, so it will be authorized to access the Web API.

-Explore the sample by signing in into the TodoList client, adding items to the To Do list.
+Explore the sample by signing in into the TodoList client, adding items to the To-Do list.
 If you stop the application without signing out, the next time you run the application, you won't be prompted to sign in again.

 NOTE: Remember, the To-Do list is stored in memory in this `TodoListService` app.
 Each time you run the projects, your To-Do list will get emptied.